yuval-herman/braude-top/plan.md

 # WIP

-- get more info on course מחלקה (need to scrape)
+- timetable support multiple items at once

 # Planned

-- timetable support multiple items at once

 - work by year and semester
 - improve analytics (add an Analytics component? use:action?)